 Discover the Arduaine Gardens

 Argyll & The Isles is home to some wonderful gardens.
 Arduaine Garden near Kilmartin must be one of the most magical.
-It’s a hidden paradise, lying on the southern slope of a promontory that reaches out into the beautiful Loch Melfort.
-This oasis of green is protected by a shelterbelt – a fringe of windproof trees and shrubs – that keeps out the worst of the wind and is also blessed by a micro-climate that’s moderated by the North Atlantic Drift.
+It’s a hidden paradise on the southern slope of a promontory that reaches out into the beautiful Loch Melfort.
+This oasis of green is protected by a shelterbelt – a fringe of windproof trees and shrubs – that keeps out the worst of the wind and is also blessed by a micro-climate that the North Atlantic Drift moderates.

 Arduaine is equally enchanting, however, for those who don’t know their primulas from their poppies.
 The location is simply stunning, looking out across the Sound of Jura to the Hebridean islands of Scarba, Luing and Jura.
-You can spend many a happy hour strolling through the gardens, enjoying the peace and tranquility and drinking in the views.
+You can spend many happy hours strolling through the gardens, enjoying the peace and tranquillity, and drinking in the views.

-The garden was begun on a bare promontory in 1898 by James Arthur Campbell.
-The story goes that he saw the spot while sailing the west coast of Scotland with his wife looking for the right place to build a home and garden.
+James Arthur Campbell began The Garden on a bare promontory in 1898.
+The story goes that he saw the spot while sailing the west coast of Scotland with his wife, looking for the right place to build a home and garden.
 Two succeeding generations of his family continued his work.
-In 1965 Arduaine House was sold and became Loch Melfort Hotel.
+In 1965, Arduaine House was sold and became Loch Melfort Hotel.
 The garden was bought by Edmund and Harry Wright in 1971 and gifted to the National Trust for Scotland in 1992.

 Find out more about things to see and do in Craignish & Loch Melfort.